International Moral Education Congress: 1926

 The Fourth Congress took place in Rome, Italy, from September 28 to October 2, 1926.
 Francesco Orestano served as president.

 1930

 The Fifth Congress took place at the University of Sorbonne in Paris, France, September 23–27, 1930.
 Sébastien Charléty served as president.

 1934

-The Sixth Congress took place in Krakow, Poland, September 11–14, 1934.
+The Sixth Congress took place in Kraków, Poland, September 11–14, 1934.

 Scholarly review

 In 2004, Marco Cicchini of the University of Geneva published his study based on a review of the proceedings and publications of the six congresses.
 He synthesized the congresses' aims and ideals, the theoretical and institutional outlines, the socio-professional profiles of the participants, the status of their contributions, and the disciplines invited to discuss the issues.
 He also noted on the changes which led to the disappearance of the congress.